Top 12 Famous and Traditional Foods of Sikkim

 Where can I find the best traditional Sikkimese food?

-Places To Visit In Gangtok
+Places to Visit in Gangtok

 The best places to try traditional Sikkimese food are in local restaurants and street food stalls in Gangtok, Pelling, and rural areas like Dzongu.
 Some popular eateries in Gangtok include Taste of Tibet, The Roll House, and Cafe Culture.